Lettering Styles: A Crash Course

 - Find inspiration: We’ve got lots of fun examples in this piece, but we also recommend following some lettering artists on social media and checking out designs on platforms like Dribbble, Pinterest, and Behance.

 - Focus on legibility: Creativity is key when it comes to lettering, but your work also needs to be legible.
-Make sure to find a balance between design aesthetic and practicality.
+Make sure to find a balance between design aesthetics and practicality.

 - Consider diversifying styles: Try a mixture of these styles in your design to create contrast and ensure your design is interesting to look at.